akahuku/wasavi/README.md

 This setting override mechanism works each independent URLs (max 30).
 If you think this is unnecessary, put `:set nooverride` in your exrc.
 Then overriding will be skipped.

+## How to cooperate with Migemo

+wasavi for Chrome can [Migemo](http://0xcc.net/migemo/) search.
+Install [Migemo Server](https://chrome.google.com/webstore/detail/migemo-server-for-google/dfccgbheolnlopfmahkcjiefggclmadb), then input a special meta character `\M` in search query of `/` or `?` command.
+If `\M` included in search query, these search commands are executed via migemo.

 ## I have noticed a bug

 Please create an issue on [wasavi issue tracker](http://github.com/akahuku/wasavi/issues)